anthony-halim/bible-verse.nvim/README.md

             translation = "KJV",
         },
     },
-    -- plugin is not setup by default config = true,
+    -- plugin is not set up by default config = true,
 }
 ```